wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 ![](./media/web-sites-dotnet-lob-application-adfs/10-test-user-and-group.png)

 To test authentication in the debugger, all you need to do now is type `F5`.
-If you want to test authentication in the published web site, navigate to the URL.
+If you want to test authentication in the published web app, navigate to the URL.

-After the web site loads, click **Sign In**.
+After the web application loads, click **Sign In**.
 You should now get either a login dialog or the login page served by AD FS, depending on the authentication method chosen by AD FS.
 Here's what I get in Internet Explorer 11.

 ![](./media/web-sites-dotnet-lob-application-adfs/9-test-debugging.png)